 Build each taco with a little chipotle mayo on the bottom of each tortilla, 3-4 pieces of tofu per tortilla, and then top with finely chopped mango, a dollop of guacamole, sliced peppers, a little pickled onion and coriander and a dash of sriracha.
 2-3 tacos are usually enough per person.

-Chop onion and jalapeño super fine.
+For Guacamole: Chop onion and jalapeño super fine.
 Rinse and chop the tomatoes into small cubes.

 Begin to smash about half of the cilantro, half of the onion and 2/3 of the jalapeno in a mortar and pestle until the onion and jalapeno are liquefied and mixed into a paste with the cilantro.
 If you do not have a mortar, you can either put it all on a cutting board and chop it all until you get a fine paste, or take a flat bottom bowl and a flat-bottomed glass and use it instead.